 Halogen light is white light and mimics sunlight and its effects.
-Fluorescent light is a blue light.
+Fluorescent light is blue light.
 It intensifies cool colors and mutes warm ones.
-Soft white light can dull colors while full spectrum light will intensify them!
+Soft white light can dull colors while full-spectrum light will intensify them!

 All this to say, make sure you look at the paint samples painted on your wall at different times of the day and study them in different artificial light.
 Paint big swaths of color samples right on your walls.

 And here’s a tip: I note the color of each paint sample I paint on my walls during different times of the

 BUY MORE PAINT THAN YOU THINK

 If you buy a custom color to paint your walls, make sure to buy more than enough!
-A custom color is hand tinted and even thought different cans of it may look the same, it can be subtly different.
+A custom color is hand tinted and even though different cans of it may look the same, it can be subtly different.
 It would be such a shame to paint a room to find out that the color varies in the room.
 YIKES!

 I buy extra paint for every painting project.
 I always use more than I think!